chromium/chromium/docs/updater/functional_spec.md

 request, the priority, whether a same-version update (repair) is permitted, and callbacks to monitor the progress and completion of the operation.

+The interface provides the version of the update, if an update is available.

-Regardless of the normal update check timing, the update check will be attempted immediately.
+Regardless of the normal update check timing, the update check is attempted immediately.

 ### App Registration